COVID-19, Pandemic, Infectious Disease or Illness Policies and Procedures

 Consider installing hand sanitiser dispensers in bathrooms, meeting rooms and high pedestrian traffic areas such as reception areas.

 Remind students that they should not present at the school if they are unwell, and they should sneeze or cough into their elbows and not their hands.
 Employees and students who share equipment such as phones or tablets and art tools should wipe down this equipment with a sanitising wipe after use.

 What about students or clients who have been in affected areas or who might be contagious?
 Delaney Studios implores that students or clients notify the art school immediately, if they:

-have travelled to an affected area since the beginning of 2020; and/or
+have travelled to an affected area and/or

 are suffering, or have suffered, flu-like symptoms since the virus was first detected.